tofayal-ahmed/API_Performance-Testing_on-Test-Site/README.md

 # API Testing

-## API Performance Testing using JMeter
+## API Performance Testing on Test site using JMeter
 For doing performance testing of API’s, I will use dummy APIs from https://reqres.in/.

 ### Follow the below steps for setting up API’s for testing